bhomer7/Cube-MtG/examples/README.md

 ## `rampedpack.def`
 Creates a 15 card pack for card wars with no commons.
-Generally can't generate more than 16 packs in a reasonable time
-* 1 Copy of each Land
-* 2 Copy of each Rare
-* 4 Copies of each Uncommon
 * 2 Lands at random
 * 5 Rares at random
 * 8 Uncommons at random

 ## `random.def`
 Creates a 15 card pack with no restrictions except for rarity.
-Should always be able to generate 40 packs
-* 1 Copy of each Land
-* 1 Copy of each Rare
-* 2 Copies of each Uncommon
-* 4 Copies of each Common
 * 1 Land at random
 * 1 Rare at random
 * 3 Uncommons at random